-Cannabis Cultivation Program
+Cannabis Regulatory Program

-Welcome to the Central Coast Regional Water Quality Control Board’s (Central Coast Water Board) Cannabis Cultivation Regulatory Program webpage.
+Welcome to the Central Coast Regional Water Quality Control Board’s (Central Coast Water Board) Cannabis Regulatory Program webpage.
 The Central Coast Water Board regulates discharges from irrigated agricultural lands to limit environmental damage associated with commercial crop production.
 This applies to owners and operators of irrigated lands used for the commercial crop production of cannabis.

 The amended Cannabis Cultivation General Order and adopted documents effective as of April 16th, 2019: